-- utilizes Google Translate feature to convert English to Spanish on the its webpages; - will investigate the ability and costs related to translating its planning documents from English to Spanish and post them on its website; and - will coordinate with the Chamber of Hispanic Affairs to provide documentation (plans, reports, agendas, etc.) in Spanish as needed or requested.
+- Utilizes Google Translate feature to convert English to Spanish on the its webpages (see Illustration 5); - Will investigate the ability and costs related to translating its planning documents from English to Spanish and post them on its website; and - Will coordinate with the Chamber of Hispanic Affairs to provide documentation (plans, reports, agendas, etc.) in Spanish as needed or requested.